pahens02/coffee-bot/README.md

 - SUPABASE_SERVICE_KEY

 After you have those proceed with deployment, now you will have an external URL that you can use for your slack commands!

+Vercel will automatically run a redeploy after you make commits to the repo, so that is how you would update the app with new commands or other changes

 ### Slack Again
 Now that you have an external URL you can go back to your slack app project and add the following commands: